Do you struggle to make travel a part of your life because you spend so much time at work?

-Sometimes all it takes is to ask.
-When we did not have any days off left, we even tried to ask for unpaid leave a few times and we usually got it.
+When we didn’t have any days off left, we even tried to ask for unpaid leave a few times and we usually got it.

 Ask for the days off during the quietest time of the year when you won’t be needed that much.

-A three-day break is enough for visiting the city you have been dreaming about, doing that cool hike or relaxing on the beach.
+A three-day break is enough for visiting that city you have been dreaming about, doing that cool hike or relaxing on the beach.

 If you have other responsibilities and can’t devote all your holiday time to travelling, try to go to at least one place you have never been before each year.